MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

    1. Apply $-O_0$, a conditional phase shift of $-1$ to every computational basis state except $\ket{0}$.
    1. Apply $H$ to each qubit in the register.
 1. Measure the register to obtain the index of an item that's a solution with very high probability.
-1. Check if it's a valid solution.
+1. Check the item to see if it's a valid solution.
 If not, start again.

 ## Write the code for Grover's algorithm